AkaDeepanshu/Hangman_Game/README.md

 - **Classic Hangman Gameplay:** Guess the letters of a hidden word before the hangman is fully drawn.
 - **Interactive Graphics:** Enjoy a visually appealing interface created with Pygame.
 - **Random Word Selection:** A list of words from which a new word is chosen randomly each time you play.
-- **User-friendly Interface:** Simple and intuitive controls making it easy for anyone to play.
+- **User-friendly Interface:** Simple and intuitive controls make it easy for anyone to play.

 ## Installation